 High-risk game in Duisburg: Police mobilize 4,000 emergency services!

-On Friday evening, a high -risk game is on the program in the MSV Duisburg stadium.
-The MSV Duisburg receives the team of Hansa Rostock, and the anticipation is tangible.
+A high-risk game is scheduled for Friday evening at the MSV Duisburg stadium.
+MSV Duisburg welcomes the Hansa Rostock team and the anticipation is palpable.
 Around 27,000 spectators are expected, including around 4,000 Hansa fans.
-It could be the first sold -out home game of the season, which also fueled the atmosphere.
+This could be the first sold-out home game of the season, which will further heat up the atmosphere.

 But the game also has its downsides.
 Due to the rivalry between the two fan camps and the traditionally explosive encounter, the police have taken extensive security precautions.
 A major operation is being prepared hours before kick-off at 7 p.m.
 Police forces will be present in the stadium area and in the city of Duisburg to ensure the safety of everyone present.
 Spectators should allow more time than usual and early arrival is recommended.
 In addition, special control and security measures are being planned to prevent unrest.